LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

+\textbf{\textit{Search Time.}} We observe that the time \ourapproach~takes for searching the optimal test suite (mean~=~$0.59$ min and median~=~$0.21$ min across projects) is also shorter than that for ATM/Combined (mean~=~$0.91$ min and median~=~$0.29$ min) and ATM/TreeEditDistance (mean~=~$0.64$ min and median~=~$0.23$).

+Moreover, quadratic regression reveals that, while quadratically increasing with the number of test cases per version, the search time of \ourapproach~increases more slowly with the squared number of test cases per version (a coefficient on the quadratic term equal to $7.013e^{-06}$) than ATM/TreeEditDistance ($7.844e^{-06}$) and one order of magnitude more slowly than ATM/Combined ($2.680e^{-05}$), with more than $79\%$ ($R^2$) of the variation in \textit{MT} being explained by the number of test cases.

+Note that the search time not only depends on the number of test cases per version but is also impacted by the number of generations required by the GA to converge.
+For instance, as shown in Figure~\ref{fig:scatter_time_rq2}, though the number of test cases per version for the $Math$ project ($2,078$) is less than that for the $Time$ project ($3,918$), GA needed more generations to converge for $Math$, thus resulting in longer search time.
+Test cases of the $Math$ project are more diverse than that of the $Time$ project, with a higher standard deviation of similarity values ($0.13$ compared to $0.09$), thus leading to more generations and longer convergence time for the GA search.

+In conclusion, in addition to being more efficient than ATM in terms of preparation time, the similarity measure employed by \ourapproach~provides better guidance and thus helps the search algorithm converge faster than ATM, thus resulting in less search time.

-\summarybox{\textbf{RQ2 summary.} \ourapproach~outperforms ATM by achieving significantly higher \textit{FDR} results ($0.84$ versus $0.81$, on average).
-However, the main benefit of \ourapproach~is that it is running much faster than ATM ($26.73$ minutes versus $72.75$ minutes, on average), in terms of both preparation time (up to two orders of magnitude faster) and search time (one order of magnitude faster).
-Given the acute scalability issues met in industrial contexts, this result is of high practical importance. }
+\summarybox{\textbf{RQ2 summary.} \ourapproach~outperforms ATM by achieving significantly higher \textit{FDR} ($0.84$ versus $0.81$, on average).
+However, the main benefit of \ourapproach~is that it is running much faster than ATM ($0.82$ min versus $4.06$ min, on average), in terms of both preparation time (up to two orders of magnitude faster) and search time (up to one order of magnitude faster).
+Given the acute scalability issues met in industrial contexts regarding minimization for large test suites and systems, this result is of high practical importance.}